 That's because UCPM III holds the sole authority to approve or deny development plans on more than 2,126 acres that fall within the Universal Boulevard Planned Development zoning area.

-When Universal sold the land and rights to Thomas in 2003, it included a rule that no other "entertainment/theme park" uses could be built there without the master declarant's sole permission.
+When Universal sold the land and rights to Thomas, it included a rule that no other "entertainment/theme park" uses could be built there without the master declarant's sole permission.
 It was meant to protect Universal's two existing theme parks from competition.

 Since then, UCPM III has turned away multiple entertainment developers that have pursued parts of the property.